Skip to content

 tc39-mcpStructured MCP for the TC39 specs

 Structural ECMA-262 + ECMA-402 lookup for any MCP-speaking AI agent โ€” SHA-pinned clauses, AOID-aware search, cross-spec references, edition diffs, git history.
-Offline-first via stdio; HTTP via the hosted Cloudflare Worker.
+Locally cached via stdio; HTTP via the hosted Cloudflare Worker.

 Install + run โ€‹